CreativeSDK/web-getting-started-samples/image-editor-angular-express/readme.md

 	```

 	1. Add your Client ID in place of the `creativeSdkKey` string above
-	1. This class is **gitignored** so you can avoid exposing your keys in GitHub
+	1. This file is **gitignored** so you can avoid exposing your keys in GitHub

 1. In one terminal tab, run `gulp` and leave it running
 1. In a second terminal tab, run `npm start`